dotnet/orleans/Advanced-Concepts/Reentrant-Grains.md

 ---
 {% include JB/setup %}

-Grains can be marked [Reentrant] which allows the Orleans runtime to perform some optimizations with respect to interleaving processing of different requests.
+By default, the Orleans scheduler requires an activation to completely finish processing one request before invoking the next request.
+An activation cannot receive a new request until all of the `Task`s created (directly or indirectly) in the processing of the current request have been resolved and all of their associated closures executed.
+`Grain` implementation classes may be marked with the `[Reentrant]` attribute to indicate that turns belonging to different requests may be freely interleaved.

+In other words, a reentrant activation may start executing another request while a previous request has not finished processing and has pending closures.
+Execution of turns of both requests are still limited to a single thread.
+So the activation is still executing one turn at a time, and each turn is executing on behalf of only one of the activation’s requests.

-Reentrant grain code will never run multiple pieces of grain code in parallel (execution of grain code will always be single-threaded), but reentrant grains **may **see the execution of code for different requests interleaving.
+Reentrant grain code will never run multiple pieces of grain code in parallel (execution of grain code will always be single-threaded), but reentrant grains **may** see the execution of code for different requests interleaving.
 That is, the continuation turns from different requests may interleave.

 For example, with the below pseudo-code, when Foo and Bar are 2 methods of the same grain class: